 Norman and Ernest’s friendship was truly cemented when Norman married Ernest’s sister Olive Joan Beadle on 15th June 1940.
 No doubt Norman’s friendship with his dear friend Ernest led to the introduction of Ernest’s sister Olive and from here romance blossomed.
 The couple were married at Christ Church in Beckenham, Kent, at the time Norman was living at 11, Ash Grove in West Wickham in Kent and Olive was living at 16, Burnhill Road in Beckenham, both were single at the time of their marriage and Norman’s occupation is recorded as a Master Lapidary.
 A Master Lapidary would be someone that would cut and polish gemstones.

 (Marriage Certificate for Norman Richard Charles Mountjoy and Olive Joan Beadle)

 Less than one year later after the happy couples marriage, tragedy was to strike and Olive was to lose both her husband Norman and her only brother Ernest in the tragic bombing at the Old Palace School in April 1941.
 Norman died alongside his best friend Ernest and 32 fellow firefighters in the biggest ever loss of life at a single incident in the brigade’s history.
 The two men were inseparable even to the end.
-How Olive coped with such a quick and devastating loss of both her husband and her only brother, I can only imagine.
+How Olive coped with such a quick and devastating loss of both her husband and her only brother, we can only imagine.
 The heartbreak must have been unbearable.
 The loss of one loved one in a tragic way is unimaginable, but to lose two together, it must have been truly harrowing.
-How you recover from something like this I will never ever know.
+How you recover from something like this we will never ever know.

 (Civilian War Deaths Record)